 - What medicines are you taking?

-Your doctor takes into account any other medical conditions that may affect your nutritional needs, such as diabetes.
+Your doctor and dietitian also consider any other medical conditions you have.
+A condition such as diabetes may affect your nutritional needs.

 After your nutritional assessment your doctor will examine you.
 This involves checking your body for signs of poor nutrition, including: